bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
    **biotoolsSchema syntax**

-   The name has a 100 character limit and may only contain uppercase and lowercase letters, decimal digits, spaces, periods, commas, dashes, colons, plus symbols, semicolons and parentheses
+   The name has a 100 character limit and may only contain uppercase and lowercase letters, decimal digits, spaces, periods, commas, dashes, colons, plus symbols, semicolons and parentheses.

 .. note::  **Naming pattern**